mongodb/specifications/source/client-side-encryption/tests/README.md

 ### 22. Range Explicit Encryption

-The Range Explicit Encryption tests require MongoDB server 7.0+.
-The tests must not run against a standalone.
-The tests must be skipped on MongoDB server 8.0+.
+The Range Explicit Encryption tests require MongoDB server 8.0+.

 > [!NOTE]
-> MongoDB Server 8.0 introduced a backwards breaking change to the Queryable Encryption (QE) range protocol: QE Range
+> MongoDB Server 8.0 introduced a backwards breaking change to the Queryable Encryption (QE) range protocol: QE Range V2
-> V2.
-Skip tests using `rangePreview` when using Server 8.0 or newer until DRIVERS-2767 is addressed.

-> [!NOTE]
+> libmongocrypt 1.10.0 is required to use the QE Range V2.

-> MongoDB Server 7.0 introduced a backwards breaking change to the Queryable Encryption (QE) protocol: QEv2.
+> [!NOTE] MongoDB Server 7.0 introduced a backwards breaking change to the Queryable Encryption (QE) protocol: QEv2.
 > libmongocrypt 1.8.0 is configured to use the QEv2 protocol.

 Each of the following test cases must pass for each of the supported types (`DecimalNoPrecision`, `DecimalPrecision`,